ygrek/extunix/README.txt

 * Update version in _oasis and `oasis setup`
 * Commit
 * `make release`
-* Upload and update download links on web page
+* Upload (forge and oasis-db) and update download links on web page
-* Set +dev version in _oasis and commit
+* Commit